googlefonts/zain/README.txt

 Zain

-Zain is a font family with 7 weights and support for Arabic and Latin.
-It supports also Urdu, Farsi and Kurdish.
-The latin parts supports all european latin languages as well as Indonesian and Tagalog.
+The objectives behind ZAIN range of typefaces was to create a unique modern range (8 weights: Extralight, Light, Light Italic, Regular, Regular Italic, Bold, ExtraBold and Black ) that support Arabic and Latin languages as well as Urdu, Farsi, Kurdish, Indonesian and Tagalog, suitable for headlines, sub-headings and body text, respecting Arabic calligraphy and cultural rules with maximum legibility, also and more important is to be in harmony between the Latin and the Arabic and suitable for all communications needs being desktop or digital.

 Source data are from Glyphs: